DavidShears/LogParser/README.md

 * nodemailer - used to allow email of spreadsheet once extract is complete
 * express-fileupload - used to handle upload of new Joomla/IIS log for processing

-Additionally node-fetch (V2) should be installed for the ipcheck.js script to run successfully.
+Additionally node-fetch (V2) should be installed for the ipcheck and ipreport scripts to run successfully.

 ## Running